Peravurani Assembly constituency

 Peravurani is a state assembly constituency in Tamil Nadu.
-Peravurani constituency created on the year of 1967 on delimitation of Pattukkottai Assembly constituency.
+Peravurani Assembly constituency was created in 1967 by the delimitation of Pattukkottai Assembly constituency.
 It elects a member to the Tamil Nadu Legislative Assembly once every five years.
-From the 1967 elections, Anna Dravida Munnetra Kazhagam won the assembly seat three times (in 1984, 2006, 2016 state elections), Dravida Munnetra Kazhagam won the assembly seat three times (in 1967, 1977 and 1980, 2021), Tamil Maanila Congress (Moopanar) won two times by 1996 and 2001 elections and Indian National Congress two times won the seat (in 1989 and 1991) and Desiya Murpokku Dravidar Kazhagam won the seat in 2011 election.
+Since the 1967 elections, Anna Dravida Munnetra Kazhagam has won the assembly seat three times (in 1984, 2006, 2016 state elections), Dravida Munnetra Kazhagam has also won the assembly seat three times (in 1967, 1977 and 1980, 2021), Tamil Maanila Congress (Moopanar) has won two times in the 1996 and 2001 elections and Indian National Congress has won the seat two times (in 1989 and 1991) and Desiya Murpokku Dravidar Kazhagam won the seat in 2011 election.
 The current member of legislative assembly N. Ashok Kumar from Dravida Munnetra Kazhagam.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.

 Notable candidatures

-Seruvai.pa.Malaiyappan who belongs to AIADMK Party, has led the party in peravurani in its early stages; he led the party front as union secretary (AIADMK), He had won as Union Chairman when votes are elected directly by people and become District council member twice, when he is all set to become MLA candidate he died due to cardiac arrest in 2002.
+Seruvai.
+Pa.
+Malaiyappan, who belongs to AIADMK Party, has led the party in Peravurani in its early stages; he led the party front as union secretary (AIADMK), He had won as Union Chairman when votes were elected directly by people and become district council member twice.
+When he was all set to become MLA candidate, he died due to cardiac arrest in 2002.